MengzhiJ/Temporal-turnover-of-viral-biodiversity-and-functional-potential-in-intertidal-wetlands/README.md

 #### R code and some supplementary information for manuscript: "Temporal turnover of viral biodiversity and functional potential in intertidal wetlands"

 Note:
-The vOTU, mOTU, and vPC abundance table can be obtained from fig. 2 file.
-The environmental factor information can be obtained from fig. 5 table.

 The vOTU, MAG, vPC sequences information can be downloaded from https://zenodo.org/records/10012334.

 For any other code/analysis inquiries, please open a github issue or contact me: jimengzhi@mail.sdu.edu.cn.